Lighthouse: Speed Index

 Speed Index' effect on your Performance Score

-Speed Index accounts for 15% of the Performance Score, signifying its relatively high importance.
+Speed Index accounts for 10% of the total Performance Score.

 Effectively, a lower SI indicates that above-the-fold content loaded much earlier, giving your visitors the perception of a faster loading page.